mtabares/Getting-and-Cleaning-Data-Course-Project-1/Readme.md

 Besides, since we decided to read the text files trough loops, we define the character vectors with the names of the files taht will be used in the for loops

 <h2>Obtain variable name vectors and Activity labels data frame</h2>
+features.txt is loaded, but only its second column is kept.
+This is the vector with the names of the variables of X_train.txt|X_test.txt.
+The names for the Inertial signals variables are the concatenation of each variable text file name and a number that identifies the reading.
 <h2>Load and obtain the Features Data set and Inertial Signal Data set.
 Add Activity labels</h2>

 <h2>Subset the mean and standard deviation of each measurement</h2>

 <h2>Set descriptive variables names</h2>
+In this section, any punctuation character is removed from the variable names of meanStdData, as well as the abbreviation are substitutedby the complete word.
+Each word in each variable name has its first letter capitalized.
 <h2>Obtain the Final Dataset</h2>
+Finally, we use the melt() function over meanStdData so that "Key", "Subject", "Activity", "ActivityLabel" remain as identifiers.
+This allows us to use dcast() to obtain the average of each variable by "Subject" and "ActivityLabel".
+This data set (finalData) is exported as "TidyData.txt".

 <h2>Conclusion</h2>
 By analyzing the contents of the data and code book spreadsheet, it turns out that there is a very elegant R solution for processing this data.
 Substituting the high performance <code>readr::read_fwf()</code> for the base <code>read.fwf()</code> it also becomes a high performance solution.